kekse1/norbert/README.md

 Just quickly written down, and partially not the current state; it was just for your info, what's my philosophy about nature and more.. ;)~

-BTW: Calling it 'universe' is much too less \(see 'multiverse**(s)**'\), calling it 'existence' is bad because there's the 'existence' vs. 'not-existence' (1 vs. 0 ;)..
-I call this 'everything' just the 'creation' - if you believe in god or not - other words aren't describing it *that* well..
+BTW: Calling it 'universe' is much too less (see the 'multiverse' theory - where I also don't accept it 'as is', as there could also be many multiverses.. ;) .. calling it 'existence' is also bad because there's the 'existence' vs. 'not-existence' (1 vs. 0 ;)..
+I call this 'everything' just the 'creation';
+if you believe in god or not - other words aren't describing it *that* well..

 ## Sponsor
 **Thanks** to the [BND](https://www.bnd.bund.de/)... **^\_^**